actionjdjackson/fetch_coding_exercise/README.md

 1. Split the bars in half, one half on each side of the scale, leaving out either the last bar or a random guess (Like Deal or No Deal).

 2. If the odd-man-out is the fake bar (i.e. the two halves are equal in weight), then click that bar's number.

 3. If one side is less than the other, take out pairs of bars until the two sides are equal, and click the bar that was taken out last (before they were equal) on the lighter side.

 4. It will always find the fake bar within 4 weigh-ins, if not less.

-5. This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, and Python's built-in time library, for waiting until the interface updates.
+5. This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, Python's built-in time library, for waiting until the interface updates, Python's built-in logging, os, and json libraries are also used for configuration and logging purposes.